DavidCico/Web-scraping-with-Beautiful-Soup-an-example-on-cryptocurrency-data----deprecated-DOM-change/README.md

 ## File descriptions

-* 'ETF_data' which is a univariate time series of the price history of the ETF.
+* 'Get_coin_data.html' which is a univariate time series of the price history of the ETF.
-* 'Main.py' which contains the main procedure, as well as the data pre-processing of the xlsx file 'ETF_data.xlsx'
+* 'Get_coin_data.html.ipynb' which contains the main procedure, as well as the data pre-processing of the xlsx file 'ETF_data.xlsx'
-* 'Monte_Carlo_GBM.py' which contains the different algorithms used for comparison.
+* '*.jpg' which contains the different algorithms used for comparison.
-* 'Post_processing.py' where all the functions for post-processing (plots, information, descriptive statistics) are implemented.

 ### Running the program